Minutes for the Berry Forum Committee Meeting

 Discussion with Mark Cornish re legal letters

 Mark Cornish wished to clarify recent correspondence, and stressed he was not lodging a complaint against the Committee.
 However, he felt there had been a negative response and wanted to know if there was something offensive in his lawyer’s letters.
+Mark felt the CCB Guidelines were insufficiently detailed in some areas and hoped the revised Guidelines would provide more clarity to CCBs as to their role within the community.
+He also felt the Committee had not complied with procedural Guidelines and mentioned two examples –

 - A copy of the minutes of Forum meetings had not been forwarded to Council